 Richard “Shtix” Adelman

-In high school, “Dickie” distinguished himself as an innovative, creative and gifted percussionist who was always picked for any solo work.
+In high school, Adelman distinguished himself as an innovative, creative and gifted percussionist who was always picked for any solo work.
 He played in bands at the Surf Ballroom and other local venues, once opening for The Beach Boys.
-His band also played Arnie “Woo Woo” Ginsburg’s “Battle of the Bands” on WMEX.
-Richard cut a few demos at Ace Recording Studios and a 45 on the G-Clef label.
-Whatever the gig, he blended his original notable style with a showman’s persona.
+His band also played Arnie “Woo Woo” Ginsburg‘s “Battle of the Bands” on WMEX, cut a few demos at Ace Recording Studios and recorded a 45 on the G-Clef label.
+Whatever the gig, he blended his original, notable style with a showman’s persona.

-In 1965-1968 he attended the University of North Carolina, where he met the local singer Bill Swofford, who under his middle name Oliver had gold singles with “Good Morning Starshine” (reaching #3 on the Billboard Hot 100 in the summer of 1969) and a few months later with “Jean” (reaching #2 on the Hot 100 and #1 on the Easy Listening chart).
-After touring with Oliver, Richard returned to Boston, where he connected with Jonathan Edwards, who was recording his first album at Intermedia Sound in Boston.
-As Edwards recalled, “There was a song on the album called ‘Please Find Me’, and for some reason the engineer rolled over it.
+After touring with Oliver, Richard returned to Boston, where he connected with Jonathan Edwards, who was recording his first album at Intermedia Sound Studios.
+As Edwards recalled, “There was a song on the album called ‘Please Find Me’ and for some reason the engineer rolled over it.
 It got erased.”
-But all was not lost.
+But all was not lost, he said.
 “I went in with a new tune, called ‘Sunshine’.
-I played all the instruments myself, and sang the harmony.
-The next day Rich Adelman came in and overdubbed drums.
+I played all the instruments myself and sang the harmony.
+The next day, Rich Adelman came in and overdubbed drums.
 Bang!
 A gold album and a top-five hit on my first solo release!”

-Tragedy struck Adelman in 1985, a car crash which left him quadriplegic.
-Richard became an advocate for disabled musicians, and passed away peacefully on April 1, 2012.
-He touched many lives with his music and his warm compassionate personality.
+Tragedy struck in 1985 when a car crash left Adelman a quadriplegic.
+After that, he became an advocate for disabled musicians.
+On April 1, 2012, he passed away peacefully, having touched many lives with his music and his ever-warm, ever-compassionate personality.